-Life can be exhausting and live-in nannies can offer a tremendous amount of flexibility.
-Whether you have an infant who needs constant care, a toddler who is always on the go, or a small hoard of school-age children, a live-in nanny is a constant presence you may need.
+Life can be exhausting!
+A live-in nanny can offer a tremendous amount of flexibility.
+Whether you have an infant who needs constant care, a toddler who is always on the go, or a small hoard of school-age children, a live-in household manager is a constant presence you may need.

-We encourage time boundaries with our nannies and offering them a private living quarter to allow them to refresh themselves.
+We encourage time boundaries with our nannies and offer them a private living quarter to allow them to refresh themselves.

-A live-in nanny can provide structure to your busy family.
-The alternative to an au-pair, a live-in caregiver can help with cleaning, cooking, running errands, and transporting the children to and from school or after-school activities.
+A live-in childcare specialist can provide structure to your busy family.
+The alternative to an au-pair, a live-in nanny can help with cleaning, cooking, running errands, and transporting the children to and from school or after-school activities.

-The Elite Nanny Team of Minnesota requests 3 months to locate the best live-in nanny for your family.
+The Elite Nanny Team requests at least three months to locate the best live-in nanny for your family.

 Live-In Household Manager

 Having a live-in nanny can be a wonderful addition to your home.
-Often times a live-in caregiver can be more affordable than a live-out caregiver.
+Often a live-in caregiver can be more affordable than a live-out childcare provider.
 A live-in household manager is a great substitute for a night nurse for infants or multiples.
-A live-in childcare provider can offer greater flexibility in terms of scheduling.
+A live-in infant specialist can offer greater flexibility in terms of scheduling.

 However, there are pluses and minuses to hiring a live-in nanny.